Lasserini/world-in-flames/TESTING.md

 - The site doesn't work well (or at all) in Internet Explorer 11 (& previous versions), as the JavaScript code utilize various things that wasn't supported in the outdated JavaScript versions IE uses.
     - I'm trying to find a way to detect that a user is using IE11, so I can atleast provide an explanation of why the game doesn't work.

-- Safari doesn't load 3 of the images, instead showing a green square.
-    - Time to get to work.